learn-co-students/technical-coach-submitting-a-jira-ticket-learn-experts-testing-batch/README.md

 # Submitting a Jira Ticket

 If an issue needs to be escalated to the development team, we [file a support ticket through Jira](https://flatiron.atlassian.net/projects/TS?selectedItem=com.atlassian.jira.jira-projects-plugin%3Areport-page).

 ## Pre-Escalation Checklist

 Since reporting an issue is a heavy load on our development team, there are steps that must be taken before reporting _any_ issue:

-- Make sure you or the student (whoever is experiencing the issue) has tried fully refreshing the page
+- Make sure you or the student (whoever is experiencing the issue) has tried fully refreshing the page, closing the IDE and reopening, logging out of learn.co and back in, etc.
-- Browse or search [the technical coaches resources repo]() and the [help center](http://help.learn.co/) using keywords or error messages to see if you can find a solution
+- For weird issues on a lab, it may help to clone a fresh copy of the lab
 - If the student is having an issue in the Learn IDE, you should be able to re-create this same issue **in your own Learn IDE**.
+- If the issue is related to the IDE, check [here](https://docs.google.com/document/d/1QBE_VOFTu46iKQATk-dfHl-8AJfuMIowOhE9_kbFEU0/edit?ts=5df212e2&pli=1) for solutions
+- Browse or search [the technical coaches resources repo](https://github.com/flatiron-school/technical-coach-resources) and the [help center](http://help.learn.co/) using keywords or error messages to see if you can find a solution
 - Search the `#tc_support` channel for any possible solutions
 - Do an `@here` in the `#technical-coaches` channel to see if any of the other Technical Coaches can help
 - Do a quick Google / StackOverflow search for any possible solutions